Clinical Pastoral Education

 - Applicants for residencies at the Dallas campus should have completed graduate-level coursework in theology or related fields.
 A Master of Divinity degree or equivalent and one previous unit of CPE are preferred.

-- Applicants for supervisory education should have completed a Master of Divinity degree equivalent and no fewer than four units of CPE.
+- Applicants for Educator Candidacy education should have completed a Master of Divinity degree equivalent and no fewer than four units of CPE.

 - Applicants for single units (extended or summer programs) should have a bachelor’s degree from a nationally accredited institution or its equivalent